Serving OPT-175B using Alpa

 The code below shows how to use huggingface/transformers interface and Alpa distributed backend for large model inference.

 from transformers import AutoTokenizer from llm_serving.model.wrapper import get_model # Load the tokenizer.
-We have to use the 30B version because # other versions have some issues.
-The 30B version works for all OPT models. tokenizer = AutoTokenizer.from_pretrained("facebook/opt-30b", use_fast=False) tokenizer.add_bos_token = False # Load the model.
+All OPT models with different sizes share the same tokenizer tokenizer = AutoTokenizer.from_pretrained("facebook/opt-2.7b") tokenizer.add_bos_token = False # Load the model.
 Alpa automatically downloads the weights to the specificed path model = get_model(model_name="alpa/opt-2.7b", path="~/opt_weights/") # Generate prompt = "Paris is the capital city of" input_ids = tokenizer(prompt, return_tensors="pt").input_ids output = model.generate(input_ids=input_ids, max_length=256, do_sample=True) generated_string = tokenizer.batch_decode(output, skip_special_tokens=True) print(generated_string)

 Install Alpa following the installation guide.
 You can either install by python wheel or build from source.

 Install additional requirements for

 pip3 install "transformers<=4.23.1" fastapi uvicorn omegaconf jinja2 # Install torch corresponding to your CUDA version, e.g., for CUDA 11.3: pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113

 alparepo.
 If you install alpa by python wheel, please clone the alpa repo.
 If you install from source, you already did this step.

 git clone firstname.lastname@example.org:alpa-projects/alpa.git